Taiwanese cuisine: Ingredients and culture

 Taiwanese black vinegar has more in common with Worcestershire sauce than other black vinegars and is considered an outlier among black vinegars.
 Its base is sticky rice which is then aged with other ingredients in clay pots.
 It is used as a condiment and seasoning.
 Kong Yen is the largest producer of Taiwanese black vinegar.
 According to Bon Appetit, compared to Chinese black vinegars it is "simpler, fruitier, and cleaner."
+Taiwanese soy paste is a soy sauce based paste thickened with rice flour and sugar.
+Taiwanese mayonnaise is made with both egg whites and egg yolks and is sweetened.

 An important part of Taiwanese cuisine is xiaochi (小吃), substantial snacks along the lines of Spanish tapas or Levantine meze.
 The Taiwanese xiaochi has gained much reputation internationally.
 Many travelers go to Taiwan just for xiǎochī.
 The most common place to enjoy xiǎochī in Taiwan is in a night market.
-Each night market also has its own famous xiǎochī.
+Each night market also has its famous xiǎochī.
 Moreover, the Taiwanese xiǎochī has entered more "refined" eating environments.
 Nowadays, Taiwanese xiǎochī can be found in luxury and high-end restaurants.
 These restaurants use higher quality ingredients and creative presentations, reinventing dishes whilst keeping the robust flavors.
 The prices usually jump by twice the price or even higher in the restaurants.
 The Taiwanese government supports the Taiwanese xiǎochī and has held national xiǎochī events in Taiwan regularly.

-Modern Taiwanese cuisine is influenced by Taiwan's freedom and openness which enables chefs to innovate and experiment.
+Grilling is an important part of Taiwanese cuisine with many Taiwanese grilling at home and street side grills being a ubiquitous feature of night markets.
+Rechao (熱炒 (热炒, hot stir-frying)) is a style of Taiwanese cuisine that uses a wok to stir-fry food.
+Rechao establishments create settings for numerous Taiwanese to connect with each other as they dine and converse.

 Roadside banquet chefs are ubiquitous in Taiwan; these small (often single-person) catering firms provide on-location cooking for wedding banquets and other celebrations often held on the roadside.
 During the COVID-19 pandemic these chefs saw a significant downturn in business due to the lack of people hosting large traditional functions, especially those around the Lunar New Year.
+The banquet industry returned after the pandemic but have faced criticism for a lack of innovation and the repetition of traditional dishes.